dotnet/arcade/Documentation/TeamProcess/One-Pagers/increase-visibility-helix-queues-arcade8824.md

 * A high level overview status of Helix
   * Are Helix, our on-prem and off-prem queues, etc. operating normally?
   * Red/Yellow/Green, similar to the [Azure DevOps Status](https://status.dev.azure.com/)
+* Draw a detailed graph of how builds and tests flow to show the user.
+  * For example, the roots are the different builds and the leafs are different Helix queues
+  * This will show the dev the overall hierarchy of their pipeline and allow them to optimize their pipeline by submitting jobs early to busy pools or reducing queues they use (thanks Stu)

 #### Projects in Scope